-Just remember that whilst many will have encouraging results by only eating food on the Banting diet food list, everyone’s different & may respond differently to certain eating plans.
+Just remember that whilst many will get encouraging results by only eating food on this Banting food list, everyone’s different & may respond differently to certain eating plans.

 Eating foods included in the Banting Green List have a very low carbohydrate content (between 0g – 5g/100g) which means that it would be almost impossible to overdo the amount of carbs you ingest.

 However, having said this eating too much animal protein is not recommended but you can include a significant amount of fat in your meals which is totally in line with following the low-carb Banting diet.